madmod/angularjs-bootstrap-gulp-browserify-boilerplate/README.md

 A number of build processes are automatically run on all of our Javascript files, run in the following order:

-- **JSHint:** Gulp is currently configured to run a JSHint task before processing any Javascript files.
+- **ESLint:** Gulp is currently configured to run an ESLint task before processing any Javascript files.
 This will show any errors in your code in the console, but will not prevent compilation or minification from occurring.
 - **Browserify:** The main build process run on any Javascript files.
 This processes any of the `require('module')` statements, compiling the files as necessary.
 - **Babelify:** This uses [babelJS](https://babeljs.io/) to provide support for ES6+ features.
 - **Debowerify:** Parses `require()` statements in your code, mapping them to `bower_components` when necessary.
 This allows you to use and include bower components just as you would npm modules.